OreliaSk/Vue.js-interactive-card/README.md

 # Interactiv card app (using Vue.js 2)

-This app will allow you to edit and send a virtual card for one of your friend.
+This app will allow you to edit and send a virtual card for one of your relatives.
 Test it !
 For running the app, make sure you have [node.js](https://nodejs.org/en/) npm version 3+ and [Git](https://git-scm.com/) installed.

 ## Getting Started